bit3725/postcss-shopify-settings-variables/README.md

 # PostCSS Shopify Settings Variables [![Build Status][ci-img]][ci]

-[PostCSS] plugin for setting variable in shopify css file.
+[PostCSS] plugin for variable of theme setting in shopify css file.
 It's common to use code like `{{ settings.headline_color }}` as value of css property in css file of shopify theme.
 It cause some annoying issues since it's a invalid value of css.
 For exmaple, your code editor will lost syntax highlighting.
 With this simple plugin, you can use code like `$headline_color` instead.
 It will be transformed to the syntax shopify support.